 So, the nail biting habit needs to be seen for what it is – a habit that became so automatic that people engage in it even without thinking.
 As I said earlier, I have first hand experience with it.
 I successfully used hypnotherapy to break my nail biting habit a few years ago and I haven’t bitten my nails since.
 It was the experience of stopping biting my nails (as well as stopping smoking) through hypnotherapy that led me to train and become a hypnotherapist myself.

 I have successfully dealt with the nail biting habit and helped many people to stop it.
 Hypnotherapy is used to break the automatic nature, repetition and compulsion which are at the core of the nail biting habit.
 It is literally ‘rewiring’ and changing your subconscious brain patterns so that you do not engage in these any longer.
 Gradually, you will become conscious and aware of your automatic nail biting behaviour, will be able to control the urge to do it and eventually you will be able to stop the process completely.

 Hypnotherapy can also be useful in helping you to control and cope with anxiety and stress so that you don’t have to use nail biting in order to deal with it.
 I can teach you various techniques that you can use to help to yourself relax and control stress.
 And, if you are a woman (or an enlightened man!), your reward may also be in being able to go and have your nails done professionally.
 I can tell you, it is a great feeling!

-I am a trained analytical hypnotherapist based in Dunfermline, Fife, only 30 minutes away from Edinburgh and I can help you stop biting your nails just as I helped to do so to many others.
+I am a trained analytical hypnotherapist and hypnopsychotherapist based in Larbert, near Falkirk, Central Scotland and I can help you stop biting your nails just as I helped to do so to many others.